Quick Picks

 📋Executive Summary

 Quick Answer: For AI-first, messaging-driven support: Intercom (4.7/5, best AI agent Fin, proactive engagement).
 For small teams wanting simplicity: Help Scout (4.4/5, cleanest UX, AI resolves 73%).
 For enterprise-scale ticketing (1,000+ tickets/month): Zendesk (4.3/5, most powerful workflows, 1,500+ integrations).
 For budget-conscious teams: Freshdesk (4.2/5, generous free tier for 10 agents, strong value).
-For HubSpot CRM users: HubSpot Service Hub (4.0/5, unified CRM + support).
+For HubSpot CRM users: HubSpot Service Hub (4.0/5, unified CRM and support).
 For a detailed head-to-head of the two leaders, see our Zendesk vs Intercom comparison.

 🎯Who Is This For?